contributorshipcollaboration/contributorshipcollaboration.github.io/README.md

-This repository creates the [webpage](https://contributorshipcollaboration.github.io/) for our contributorship-collaboration organization, built with [hugo](https://gohugo.io/) using a modification of the [hugo-fresh](https://github.com/StefMa/hugo-fresh) theme.
+This repository creates the [webpage](https://contributorshipcollaboration.github.io/) for our contributorship-collaboration organization, built with [hugo](https://gohugo.io/) and a modification of the [hugo-fresh](https://github.com/StefMa/hugo-fresh) theme.

 # Contributorship Collaboration